MicrosoftDocs/dynamics365smb-docs/business-central/enable-ai.md

 The information in the following table outlines the Azure OpenAI service that's used by the Copilot services based on the geography of their Dynamics 365 environment when they opt-in to share data.-->
 ## Activate features

-All Copilot and AI capabilities are active by default when they are made available in preview or become generally available.
+All Copilot and AI capabilities are active by default when they're made available in preview or become generally available.
 Using the **Copilot & AI Capabilities** page, you can turn individual features off or on again for all users.

 1. In Business Central, search for and open the **Copilot & AI Capabilities** page.